OnChainSurvivor/OnChainSurvivor/README.md

 ## 🌟About the Project🌟

-Onchain Survivor is a web-based top-down arena shooter survival roguelite game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
-Players can navigate a 3D environment to do what they do best...
+Onchain Survivor is a web-based top-down arena shooter survival roguelite game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiSurvivor interactions.
+Navigate a 3D Blockchained environment to do what they do best...
 Survive Together!

 ### 🔑Key Features🔑

-- **Decentralized Gameplay**: Enjoy a truly decentralized multiplayer experience with peer-to-peer connections.
+- **Decentralized Gameplay**: Enjoy a truly decentralized multiSurvivor experience with peer-to-peer connections.
 No central server required.
 You can keep a copy of the client and fire it up connecting with a friend!.
 - **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
 - **3D Graphics**: Experience immersive 3D graphics powered by Three.js, in any browser.
-- **Cross-Platform**: Play directly Either desktop or mobile, without the need for additional hardware.
+- **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
-- **Variable Gameplay**: Every play is different, Guaranteed.
+- **Variable Gameplay**: Every experience is different, Guaranteed.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈